Summer 2023 Application Deadline: January 13, 2023

 Faculty who will receive summer funding per their contract or other written agreement, do not need to apply for a Nyenhuis grant.
 The Office of the Provost will contact those faculty in the spring.

-$4,000 faculty stipend maximum, plus a student stipend for up to eight weeks of full time summer work.
-Student stipend amount will be determined at the time of award.
+$4,500 faculty stipend maximum, plus $3,600 student stipend for up to eight weeks of full time summer work.

-One award (up to $4,000 per faculty plus student stipend for two students) will be made for a convergent collaboration of two faculty from two different department (ideally from two different divisions) working with two student collaborators.
+One award (up to $4,500 per faculty plus $3,600 per student) will be made for a convergent collaboration of two faculty from two different department (ideally from two different divisions) working with two student collaborators.

 The Deans' Council — acting in support of the college's 2015 strategic plan — is pleased to offer one grant from the Nyenhuis summer program to support a team of two professors from two departments (and ideally from two divisions) working with two students on a project that involves transdisciplinary methods and understanding of a significant scholarly problem or issue.